yudevai/explore/README.md

 # explore
 _Common Repo which can be cloned to integrate Agents and Skills from Available Public Git Repo for our use cases_

+**Marketplace that can be integrated in claude from Anthropic** /plugin marketplace add anthropics/claude-plugins-official

 **Skills that can be integrated in claude from Anthropic**

 /plugin install playwright@claude-plugins-official